 Carl.
 R. Rogers

-Sometimes we just “cannot understand” each other because we are too different in our perspectives, goals and skills.
+Sometimes we just “cannot understand” each other because we are too different in our perspectives, goals, experiences and skills.
 But even then, we need to respect that people are different and that we accept indifferences.
-Based on mutual respect communication can solve problems, but we need to care for people and respect them.
-Not just demand things and take the for granted.
+Based on mutual respect communication can solve problems, but we need to care for people.
+Not just demand things and take them for granted.
 If you are the manager in charge, you have a certain responsibility for the effect you have on others and accepting indifferences.
 If you have the power to control the conditions or people around you, you should be especially concerned about how you affect others and how people differ from yourself.
-And remember: most people don’t tell you what they mean.
+And remember: many people will not tell you what they really mean.
+So at least bother to ask.

 It’s also up to you to see how you behave: do you answer people?
 Do you see them?
 Or do you show them that you don’t really care?
 Do you hide behind a “busy schedule” and excuses to not being more sensitive and caring?
 It’s all about your choice.
 Nobody decides for you even if you have a busy schedule.